Shopify/ruby-lsp/README.md

 **Type Checking**

-As mentioned previously, ruby-lsp relies on Sorbet for typechecking.
+As mentioned previously, ruby-lsp does not perform type-checking.

-In Solargraph, type checking is described as a “work in progress” and is done “through a combination of YARD tag analysis and type inference”.
+In Solargraph, type checking is described as a "work in progress" and is done "through a combination of YARD tag analysis and type inference".

 **Setup**